 Ethic is defined as a system of moral values or a set of principles of right conduct.
 Every society, including institutions and professions, has its ethics.
 Besides, individuals set rules that govern their own behavior.
 In every society, dishonorable behavior is unaccepted.
 Whether you are the one behaving dishonorably, or the one facilitating the behavior, both are culprits.
 In “The Shadow Scholar,” a good number of individuals have behaved dishonorably.
 The clients, Ed Dante, and the company Ed works for, have all engaged in unethical activities.

-In academic institutions, it is unethical for students to cheat, whether in their ...
+In academic institutions, it is unethical for students to cheat, whether in their assignments or ...

 Abstract